The Theory

 An agent has access to its sub-interactions but not to the parent interactions in which it participates.
 Downward decipherment is possible.
 Upward decipherment is impossible in principle, only inferential.

 This is not a contingent limit.
 It follows structurally.
-A protocol is the internal process of an interaction, and deciphering it requires the parent's interior view — seeing all sub-interactions arrayed in the parent's local spacetime.
+A Propagation is the internal process of an interaction, and deciphering it requires the parent's interior view — seeing all sub-interactions arrayed in the parent's local spacetime.
 An agent participating in a parent occupies a pole, not a vantage above.
 From a pole, only the agent's own subtree is visible.
-The parent's protocol, of which the agent's own contribution is just one piece, is not.
+The parent's Propagation, of which the agent's own contribution is just one piece, is not. (v0.13 makes this mechanical: the agent carries the parent's marks but cannot read them — carrying is not awareness.)

 Stepping "outside" a parent would require having no parent.
 Every agent has parents (the One Interaction at minimum).
 Therefore no agent ever achieves the outside view.